vast-community-hub/tensorflow-vast/README.md

 Currently we tested this wrapper on Linux and Windows, both on x86 and x64.
 In addition, we tested on ARM (Raspberry Pi 3B+ and Raspbian Buster), ARM64 (Rock64 and Armbian Buster) and ARM64 with GPU support (Nvidia Jetson Nano).

-VA Smalltalk needed version is 9.2 or above and we have only tested on TensorFlow versions 1.13.x and 1.14.x.
+VA Smalltalk needed version is 9.2.2 or above and we have only tested on TensorFlow versions 1.13.x and 1.14.x.

 ## Installation

-- Download the [9.2 ECAP 3 or newer from Instantiations](https://www.instantiations.com/ecap/).
+- Download the [9.2.2 from Instantiations](https://www.instantiations.com/products/vasmalltalk/download.html).
 If any of the following steps cannot be achieved, it might be due to last minute changes in the TensorFlow configuration maps and/or improvements on the VAST VM or the base library.
 Please contact us for an up-to-date download.
 - Install [TensorFlow for C](https://www.tensorflow.org/install/lang_c) for your operating system (download one of the tested versions).
 - For Windows installations, make sure [Microsoft Visual C++ Redistributable for Visual Studio 2017](https://aka.ms/vs/15/release/VC_redist.x64.exe) is installed.
 - Ensure tensorflow shared library (`.so` or `.dll`) is findable by OS lookup procedure or reference full path in VAST ini file.